 - Resistance bands or body weight: e.g. push-ups, sit-ups, planking and squats

-If you don’t fancy the gym or a boot camp, some or all of these exercises can even be done at home.
-Movements that involve body weight or bands are quick, easy and inexpensive to work into your daily routine.
+Some or all of these exercises can even be done at home.
+Movements that involve body weight or bands are quick and easy to work into your daily routine.

 Get yourself moving in the morning!
 With some targeted exercises, you’ll find that burst of energy you need for the day ahead.
 And best of all, anyone can do them, regardless of age or fitness level.